hvalverde/hvl-assistant/README.md

 composer require hvalverde/hvl-assistant
 ```

-It is highly recommended to use composer to install it for the latest stable version.
+It is highly recommended to use composer to install the latest stable version.